VirgileDjimgou/Pii/PiiXr_Android_&_WebClient/CAPACITOR_README.md

-# Capacitor Integration for ClarifAI Vue Client
+# Capacitor Integration for PiiXr Vue Client

 ## Overview
 This project has been successfully integrated with Capacitor to enable native Android APK generation while maintaining all existing web functionality.
 The integration allows the Vue 3 + TypeScript dashboard to run natively on Android devices with enhanced camera capabilities.